stefanopog/node-red-contrib-wws/README.md

 * The Inspect Node
 * The _Get Spaces_ node now also supports the **Get My Spaces** function
 * The _Get Person(s)_ node now also supports the **Get Me** function
-* All nodes support an incoming **msg.wwsToken** attribute which allows you to overwrite the authentication performed by the Credentials node
+* All nodes support an incoming **msg.wwsToken** attribute which allows you, if present, to overwrite the authentication performed by the Credentials node

-# *Features*
-Note: **All the Nodes** accept a **msg.wwsToken** input.
-This token superseedes the one coming from the Credentials Node.

 ## Credentials node
   * creates a configuration node for a dedicated Watson Work Application,